ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: load_configurations_from_file(file_path)

             Loads the configurations from the specified file to the NI-RFSG driver session.

                             The VI does an implicit reset before loading the configurations from the file.

+                            **Supported Devices**: PXIe-5820/5830/5831/5832/5840/5841/5842/5860